Evaluation Results

 even with only a single objective, results containing objective values will

-still include a AxisName.OBJECTIVE
+still include an AxisName.OBJECTIVE

 axis of length one.